cadars/photosheet/README.md

 | ⚠️ | Experimental, contains CSS tricks |
 |----|:----------------------------------|

-This was intended as a HTML/CSS-only template, but I could not find a way to rely on `:focus-within` to reliably show and hide the lightbox container.
-I should revisit it when `:target-within` gets implemented in browsers, someday.
-Please get v0.1 for a more minimal JS-free solution.
+This was intended as an HTML/CSS-only project, but I could not find a way to reliably use `:focus-within` to show and hide the lightbox container.
+I might revisit it if/when `:target-within` gets implemented in browsers.
+Please check v0.1 for a more minimal JS-free solution.

 ***